jverzani/SimpleExpressions.jl/README.md

 [![Build Status](https://github.com/jverzani/SimpleExpressions.jl/actions/workflows/CI.yml/badge.svg?branch=main)](https://github.com/jverzani/SimpleExpressions.jl/actions/workflows/CI.yml?query=branch%3Amain)

 A *very* lightweight means to create callable functions using expressions.
+For more performant and advanced requirements see [DynamicExpressions](https://juliahub.com/ui/Packages/General/DynamicExpressions) and [CallableExpressions](https://juliahub.com/ui/Packages/General/SimpleExpressions).

 The [`@symbolic`](@ref) macro, the lone export, can create a symbolic variable and optional symbolic parameter.
 When expressions are created with these variables, evaluation is deferred until the expression is called like a function.
 The expressions subtype `Function` so are intended to be useful with `Julia`'s higher-order functions.